 The Opportunity Agenda’s opinion research was used in the Montana Legislature’s recent hearings on the human right to health in that state.
 You can find a recording of the hearing here (mp3).
 Pioneering Montana lawmakers and advocates, along with our partner the National Economic and Social Rights Initiative, are at the forefront of the effort to establish health care as a domestic human right consistent with the Universal Declaration of Human Rights.
 As part of our US Human Rights Initiative, The Opportunity Agenda is providing opinion research, communications tools, advocate training, and policy ideas to advance this goal.
 You can access these tools from this page on our website.

 Thinking Big is a collection of essays presenting a broad and ambitious agenda for the new administration.
 The inauguration of President Obama represents the beginning of a new era in American politics, based on a bold new progressive vision for this country—Thinking Big offers an agenda for this new era, crafted by some of the brightest thinkers working for social and economic justice today.
-Incorporating the ideas of such esteemed contributors as Van Jones, Andrea Batista Schlesinger, and our very own Alan Jenkins, the book is available now.
-Visit www.ThinkingBigtheBook.com to learn more.
+Incorporating the ideas of such esteemed contributors as Van Jones, Andrea Batista Schlesinger, and our very own Alan Jenkins, the book's excerpts are available here.
+Click here to buy it.

 Although most Americans favor immigration, discussions around the issue have grown contentious and divisive.
 Though small in numbers, the anti-immigration movement has successfully controlled the public discourse, and consequently thwarted positive solutions.
 Media research shows that while immigration opponents have been disciplined in their core messages, no similarly coherent or compelling story about integrating immigrants into the fabric of society has broken into the media discourse.
 Read more about our work on this issue.